wowczarek/pb2000em/README.md

-# Casio PB-2000C emulator Version 26-WO
+# Casio PB-2000C Emulator for Windows, version 26-WO

 This is the source for the enhanced version of Piotr Piątek's PB-2000C emulator written in / for Borland Delphi 5 and this branch corresponds to Piotr's V26 of the PB-2000C emulator.